 Each system consists of hollow, stainless steel spikes mounted on a sturdy reuseable base.
 Safety tip guards on each spike make the unit safe to handle.
 The tip guards remain on the spikes during deployment.
-The handle is attached to the unit by 40-feet of rope allowing the officer to reach a safe distance for concealment and to retrieve the unit quickly and safely.
+The handle is attached to the unit by 40 feet of rope, allowing the officer to reach a safe distance for concealment and to retrieve the unit quickly and safely.

+While all three systems are available you should describe and show the unit that your department uses.
 The Stinger Spike System is offered in three lengths to increase the effectiveness and reduce the risk on roadways of various widths.

-- 10-ft Metro system is designed for narrow city and country roads. - 15.5-ft Trooper is designed for city and suburban streets. - 25-ft Defender is designed for use on large interstates, turnpikes, ports of entry and toll booths.
+- 10-foot Metro system is designed for narrow city and country roads. - 15.5-foot Trooper is designed for city and suburban streets. - 25-foot Defender is designed for use on large interstates, turnpikes, ports of entry, and toll booths.